The Aotea Tapestry

 Auckland is situated on an isthmus, and the fish symbolises the abundance and diversity of marine life.
 John Dory in particular has long-established spiritual connotations; it is poised over an open hand of friendship and good fortune.
 Astronomical, astrological and botanical characters, signifying riches and prosperity, embellish the hand.

 In the lower left a fountain of pure water acts as a sustaining life force, and as a cleansing agent removing the Tapu (sacred nature) of the work.
 In the corners, the ancient signs of Alpha and Omega relate to the beginning and ending of all things and the perpetual life cycle.

-‘The Aotea Tapestry’ hangs in pride of place between the doors to the Kiri Te Kanawa Theatre in Aotea Centre, hanging from level 4 to level 2.
-The tapestry can be viewed from the McConnell Dowell Balcony between doors D and E on level 4, from the BNZ foyer also on level 4, and between doors A and B on the Owens Foyer on level 2.
+‘The Aotea Tapestry’ hangs in pride of place between the doors to the Kiri Te Kanawa Theatre in Aotea Centre, hanging from Level 4 to Level 2.
+The tapestry can be viewed between doors D and E on Level 4, from the BNZ foyer also on Level 4, and between doors A and B on Level 2.

 Robert Ellis was born in Northampton, England, and educated at the Northampton and Hammersmith Schools of Art.
 He was subsequently awarded an exhibition scholarship to the Royal College of Art, London.
 Before taking up the scholarship, he completed two years’ national service with the RAF Bomber Command as a photographer.

 In 1957 Ellis moved to New Zealand and took up a position at the Elam School of Fine Arts, where he became an Associate Professor.